chlorm/kratos/README.md

 * Support for local config outside of dotfiles
 * Decide on variable casing scheme(camel vs. snake, etc...) (local vs. global variables)
+* Convert usage of ~/.tmp to ~/.cache to complie with XDG